 I also have the absolutely essential daylight floor-standing lamp - an expensive necessity which has made such a difference to the visibility of the project.
 It really is worth investing in.

-My renewed gusto for cross-stitching was increased by the discovery of internet sites such as Heaven and Earth Designs, Tilton Crafts, Mystic Stitch and Shinysun's Cross Stitching, all of which have provided or will provide me with many charts for many years to come.
+My renewed gusto for cross-stitching was increased by the discovery of internet sites such as Heaven and Earth Designs, Tilton Crafts, Shinysun's Cross Stitching and Etsy, all of which have provided, or will provide, me with many charts for many years to come.
 Finding those sites was probably a BIG MISTAKE!!!

 I buy downloadable charts when possible so that I can reprint without infringing copyright laws.
 I have many projects lined up for when I eventually have a finish and many more on my wishlist.
 As my tastes change a chart may find itself promoted or demoted on my to-do list but doesn't that happen to everyone?